evhub/coconut/DOCS.md

 ### Unicode Alternatives

-Python supports unicode alternatives to many different symbols.
+Coconut supports unicode alternatives to many different symbols.
 The full list of symbols is as follows:
 ```
 → (\u2192)                  => "->"
 ↦ (\u21a6)                  => "|>"